Frs2304/Quiz-App/README.md

-# Quiz App
+# Quizify

-The Quiz App is a web application developed using Next.js, a popular React framework for building server-side rendered and static websites.
+Quizify is a web application developed using Next.js, a popular React framework for building server-side rendered and static websites.
 This app allows users to participate in quizzes on various topics and test their knowledge while having a fun and interactive experience.

 ## Features